grindsa/acme2certifier/docs/certifier.md

   ]
 ```

-## Passing profileID from client to server
+## Passing a profileID from client to server

 The handler makes use of the [header_info_list feature](header_info.md) allowing the client to specify a profileID to be used during certificate enrollment.
 This feature is disabled by default and must be activate in `acme_srv.cfg` as shown below